tryton/trytond/doc/modules.rst

    * ``depends``: A list of modules on which the module depends.

    * ``xml``: The list of the XML files of the module.
-There will be loaded at the installation or update of the module.
+They will be loaded at the installation or update of the module.

-   * ``translation``: The list of csv files that contains the translation.
+   * ``translation``: The list of csv files that contain the translation.
 The name of the files must be the language code.

 Here is an example: